2023-2024 Academic Year

 Training Focus Areas

-Interns in the behavioral health focus area participate in up to 4 hours a week of on call work in the primary care and sports medicine clinics within Medical Services.
+Interns in the behavioral health focus area participate in up to 4 hours a week of on-call work within Medical Services.
 In our integrated model, Behavioral Health Providers conduct brief assessments at the request of medical providers or in response to screening tools for depression, anxiety, substance use and other concerns.
-BH providers introduce coping skills, stabilize students in crisis, help students with problem solving and connect students with counseling and other resources.
+BH providers introduce coping skills, stabilize students in crisis, help students with problem-solving and connect students with counseling and other resources.
 BH providers also provide short-term treatment with a focus on practicing coping skills, enhancing motivation for behavior changes of all types and thinking broadly about the role of stress and mental health conditions in physical health.

 Interns will gain valuable experience assessing a wide variety of presenting issues in a timely manner within a fast-paced medical environment.
 Interns will learn to build rapport with students of a variety of backgrounds who are not necessarily interested in formal mental health treatment, assisting them in a client-centered manner with their concerns as they conceptualize them.
 Interns also gain experience in communicating their assessments and clinical perspectives as part of a multidisciplinary treatment team.

-Participation in this focus area also includes a weekly one-hour seminar with training in the provision of integrated care and its unique challenges and clinical skills.
-There is also a space for group supervision of BH cases and problem solving the systemic and communication challenges of integrated care.
+Participation in this focus area also includes opportunities for additional BH-specific didactic training in the provision of integrated care and its unique challenges and clinical skills.
+There is also a space for group supervision of BH cases and problem-solving the systemic and communication challenges of integrated care.

 Interns selecting the Transgender Care focus area will gain additional training and experience supporting transgender and gender nonconforming (TGNC) students who seek care at CAPS.
 Interns will have the opportunity to provide individual therapy to TGNC clients, offer clinical interviews and write letters for TGNC students seeking gender confirming medical care, serve on the multidisciplinary Trans Care Team, attend co-treat visits with medical providers, and possibly co-lead a TGNC therapy group.
 Past trainees have also developed trainings for staff about best practices for gender affirming mental healthcare, presented at the annual Transforming Gender Conference at CU Boulder, and offered consultation/outreach to campus partners.